Configuration

 File Configuration (Development)

-Requirements: USE_FILE_CONFIG=true in .env AND DEPLOYMENT_ENVIRONMENT=development.
+Requirements: USE_FILE_CONFIG=true AND DEPLOYMENT_ENVIRONMENT=development in runtime/.env.

 Database Configuration (Production)